M-o-a-T/moat/doc/spec_control.rst

 If bit 7 is set, bits 5+6 contain a server's address.
 (Both being clear is reserved.)
 Bits 0…4 are the remote end's command code.
 A value <4 is forbidden.

+A "large" multi-function client may re-use the same command code for multiple endpoints on different clients and/or servers.
+This ability carries over to connection handling.

 The client replies with a Mode 5 message if there is an error, *or* after